SEO can sometimes get overwhelming. Requiring keyword research, backlinks, and images, SEO isn’t something that you can do in 10 minutes.

 Bing ranks second behind Google.
 (You can get the latest stats about rankings here.)
 Still, the usual concern for companies is that optimizing for Bing will take away time from optimizing for a Google SERP.
 The truth is that optimizing for Bing doesn't have to be time-consuming.

 Below are a few ways you can begin optimizing your website for Bing.

 Amanda DiSilvestro gives small businesses and entrepreneurs SEO advice ranging from keyword density to recovering from Panda and Penguin updates.
-She writes for Highervisibility, a nationally recognized SEO firm that offers online marketing services to a wide range of companies across the country.
+She writes for SEO company Higher Visibility, which offers online marketing services to a wide range of companies across the country.